 1. It is more individualistic

-The first and perhaps most significant shift that has taken place from old hymns to modern worship music is the increase of individualism.
-Classic hymns were far more collectivistic.
+The first and perhaps most significant shift that has taken place from old hymns to modern worship music is the rise of individualism.
+Traditional hymns were much more collectivistic.
 How do we know this?
-A simple comparison of the number of singular and plural first-person pronouns shows a drastic increase in the percentage of singular pronouns (such as 'me', 'myself' and 'I') over plural ones (such as 'we', 'our' and 'us').
-Take a look at the chart below showcasing the results when comparing the lyrics of 50 hymns/songs from each artist:
+A straightforward comparison of the number of singular and plural first-person pronouns reveals a significant increase in the use of singular pronouns (such as 'me', 'myself', and 'I') compared to plural ones (like 'we', 'our', and 'us').

 Note the whopping increase of individualism between Isaac Watts (with 66.8% references to the singular self) and Elevation Worship (with 93.2% references to the singular self).
-That marks over a one-third increase in individualistic self-references compared with references to the collective church.
-One could argue that this has more to do with a change in culture than a change in the church.
-However, another current Christian artist I did not include in the above chart seems to prove otherwise.
-When Stewart Townend's songs were put to the same test, only 70.8% of his first-person references were found to be singular.
-Townend's result is closer to Isaac Watts and John Newton than Hillsong, Bethel and Elevation Worship.
+This represents over a one-third increase in individualistic self-references compared to references to the collective church.
+One could argue that this shift is more related to cultural changes than to alterations within the church itself.
+However, another current Christian artist not included in the above chart appears to suggest otherwise.
+When Stewart Townend's songs were put to the same test, only 70.8% of his first-person references were singular.
+Townend's result aligns more closely with Isaac Watts and John Newton than with Hillsong, Bethel, and Elevation Worship.

-Finally, it’s important to notice that in each case, Hillsong shows the least change, Bethel the second most and Elevation Worship the greatest change compared with Isaac Watts and John Newton.
+Finally, it’s important to notice that in each case, Hillsong shows the least change, Bethel the second most, and Elevation Worship the greatest change compared to Isaac Watts and John Newton.
 This isn’t necessarily as simple as one era versus another.
 Within our era, there remains a remnant who refuses to welcome the world into their lyrics.

 2. There is less emphasis on sin

 This one is a real eye-opener.
-For this study, I compared the use of the word 'sin' in worship lyrics from various artists (50 songs from each artist).
-Of course, I included every variation of the word I could think of (such as sins, sinner, sinned).
-The results speak for themselves, there is less than 1/4 the number of mentions of 'sin' in Elevation Worship's lyrics when compared with Isaac Watts and John Newton:
+For this study, I analysed the use of the word 'sin' in worship lyrics from various artists (50 songs from each).
+Naturally, I included every variation I could think of (such as sins, sinner, sinned).
+The results are clear: there are fewer than a quarter the number of mentions of 'sin' in Elevation Worship's lyrics compared to those of Isaac Watts and John Newton.

-There is an 81% drop in the use of the word 'sin' in hymns between Isaac Watts (18th century) and Elevation Worship (21st century).
-It could be argued that modern worship groups are therefore less gospel-centred than former hymn writers.
-An obvious objection to such a conclusion, however, would be that the word 'sin' is less common in general.
+There has been an 81% decline in the use of the word 'sin' in hymns from Isaac Watts (18th century) to Elevation Worship (21st century).
+It could be argued that modern worship groups are therefore less gospel-centred than earlier hymn writers.
+An obvious objection to this claim, however, is that the word 'sin' is generally used less often.
 This is true.
-Ironically, there has been a general 81% decrease in the use of the word 'sin' between these centuries according to Google's data.
-Surely, then, the church is just going with the flow of the world.
+Ironically, according to Google's data, there has been an overall 81% decrease in the use of the word 'sin' across these centuries.
+Surely, then, the church is simply going along with the trends of the world.

 3. There is more emphasis on wanting than needing God

-Through time, as the fear of God has declined, God has been seen more and more as a means to an end.
-Evangelists are less concerned with warning and more concerned with uplifting the lost into the Kingdom.
-We tell them that God loves them and has a plan for their lives, leaving out His plan to judge those who don't receive His Gift of eternal life.
+Over time, as the fear of God has diminished, God has increasingly been seen as a means to an end.
+Evangelists are less focused on warning and more focused on uplifting the lost into the Kingdom.
+We tell them that God loves them and has a plan for their lives, leaving out His plan to judge those who do not accept His Gift of eternal life.
 The new gospel message is: "Try Jesus, He won't let you down!"
 This is not the message of Scripture.
 We need Jesus.

-Sadly, Christian music increasingly emphasises our desire for God over our need of Him.
-In the chart below, we compare the number of times God or His salvation is referred to as a want and a need in 50 songs by each Christian artist:
+Sadly, Christian music increasingly emphasises our desire for God rather than our need for Him.
+In the chart below, we compare how often God or His salvation is described as a want versus a need in 50 songs by each Christian artist.

 Represent Jesus with Christian Clothing!